Drink: History

 Drinking has been a large part of socialising throughout the centuries.
-In ancient Greece, a social gathering for the purpose of drinking was known as a symposium, where watered down wine would be drunk.
+In ancient Greece, a social gathering for the purpose of drinking was known as a symposium, where watered-down wine would be drunk.
 The purpose of these gatherings could be anything from serious discussions to direct indulgence.
 In ancient Rome, a similar concept of a convivium took place regularly.

 Many early societies considered alcohol a gift from the gods, leading to the creation of gods such as Dionysus.
 Other religions forbid, discourage, or restrict the drinking of alcoholic drinks for various reasons.
 In some regions with a dominant religion the production, sale, and consumption of alcoholic drinks is forbidden to everybody, regardless of religion.

-Toasting is a method of honoring a person or wishing good will by taking a drink.
-Another tradition is that of the loving cup, at weddings or other celebrations such as sports victories a group will share a drink in a large receptacle, shared by everyone until empty.
+Toasting is a method of honoring a person or wishing goodwill by taking a drink.
+Another tradition is that of the loving cup; at weddings or other celebrations such as sports victories a group will share a drink in a large receptacle, shared by everyone until empty.

 In East Africa and Yemen, coffee was used in native religious ceremonies.
 As these ceremonies conflicted with the beliefs of the Christian church, the Ethiopian Church banned the secular consumption of coffee until the reign of Emperor Menelik II.
 The drink was also banned in Ottoman Turkey during the 17th century for political reasons and was associated with rebellious political activities in Europe.

 Production

 A drink is a form of liquid which has been prepared for human consumption.
-The preparation can include a number of different steps, some prior to transport, others immediately prior to consumption.
+The preparation can include a number of different steps, some before transport, others immediately before consumption.

 Purification of water

 Water is the chief constituent in all drinks, and the primary ingredient in most.
-Water is purified prior to drinking.
+Water is purified before drinking.
 Methods for purification include filtration and the addition of chemicals, such as chlorination.
 The importance of purified water is highlighted by the World Health Organization, who point out 94% of deaths from diarrhea – the third biggest cause of infectious death worldwide at 1.8 million annually – could be prevented by improving the quality of the victim's environment, particularly safe water.

 Pasteurization

 Pasteurization is the process of heating a liquid for a period of time at a specified temperature, then immediately cooling.
 The process reduces the growth of microorganisms within the liquid, thereby increasing the time before spoilage.
-It is primarily used on milk, which prior to pasteurization is commonly infected with pathogenic bacteria and therefore is more likely than any other part of the common diet in the developed world to cause illness.
+It is primarily used on milk, which before pasteurization is commonly infected with pathogenic bacteria and therefore is more likely than any other part of the common diet in the developed world to cause illness.